 There are also national parks and natural landscapes to be enjoyed, such as Poacher’s Way and the Murrumbidgee Corridor.
 Canberra and the ACT overall are full of family-friendly attractions.

 Separated from mainland Australia, Tasmania can be reached by plane or sea and offers up plenty of worthy destinations.

-Take a leisurely (and windy) drive to Cradle Mountain or the tourist favourite, Straughn, on your way to Tasmania’s other major city, Launceston.
+Take a leisurely drive to Cradle Mountain or the tourist favourite, Straughn, on your way to Tasmania’s other major city, Launceston.
 Tasmania is appealing for its natural scenery, great food and quality wine.

 Churches and wine come to mind for many when thinking of South Australia and the capital city Adelaide.
 The Barossa Valley is one of the most popular winery districts in Australia, along with the scenic landscape in the area.

-Kangaroo island is a great place to get up close and personal with wildlife such as seals, or if you are keen to explore the Australian outback, South Australia is home to the Flinders Ranges, Simpson Desert and Lake Eyre.
+Kangaroo Island is a great place to get up close and personal with wildlife such as seals, or if you are keen to explore the Australian outback, South Australia is home to the Flinders Ranges, Simpson Desert and Lake Eyre.